patrickbdevaney/batched-csv-transformers-pipeline-text-generation/readme.md

 python run.py configs/instant-mesh-large.yaml examples/hatsune_miku.png --save_video

 This creates a workflow on a single GPU to make hundreds of 3d model assets for a video game, metaverse, and other simulative use cases.

+## Update
+Image description generator has been successfully implemented with quality control.
+It can indefinitely generate thousands of prompts for stable diffusion pipelines, flux, auraflow, and others.
+The subject generator and image generator programs are essentially self perpetuating for text generation, while keeping within a certain theme.

+Currently running a trial on the flux image generation scripts.
+While I prefer git bash and sh I wrote scripts for bat because you cannot make virtual environments in Windows with git bash and require command prompt or powershell.
+For the the text generation component of dialogues and description generation, standard versions of python packages like transformers are acceptable.
+In the case of flux and other specific frameworks its better to use venvs/conda as appropriate.